-About 1 in 68 children are diagnosed on the autism spectrum, which includes Asperger Syndrome (AS).
-The behavior of children and teens with AS, is often misunderstood which leads to ineffective responses from the important adults in their lives, The isolation and frustration that parents feel can be overwhelming.
+About 1 in 68 children are diagnosed on the autism spectrum, which includes children with an Asperger profile.
+The behavior of children and teens with an Asperger profile, is often misunderstood which leads to ineffective responses from the important adults in their lives, The isolation and frustration that parents feel can be overwhelming.
 Parents are searching for a supportive community where their concerns are validated and the love, joy and compassion they feel for their children is shared.

 In Parenting without Panic, Brenda Dater provides the antidote to isolation through stories, practical examples and tips that validate the day-to-day highs and lows that parents of children on the autism spectrum face.

 - The signs that tell parents it’s time to talk to children about their diagnosis and how to start the process of disclosure with your child, siblings, extended family and friends.